vedp1190/Leetcode/README.md

 # Leetcode
-This is a folder that contains all of my Leetcode Solutions.
+This is a folder that contains all of my Leetcode Solutions/Design Technial Question.
 The solutions are separated by problem types.